AlolyanRoaa/ROS-PreparationAnd-ArduinoRobotArmpkg/README.md

 ## 1-Installing & Preparing ROS melodic

 Using Ubuntu 18.04 OS run these commands in the terminal:

+#### Installing:

 To setup the machine to accept packages.ros.org
 ```bash